Skip to content

 Other possible dictionaries

-These will be all the dictionaries we will use, however you can see other interesting dictionaries in this repo.
+As mentioned above, feel free to take a look at other dictionaries on Marv's page and on kuuube's page.
 Most notably, if you speak German there is a Japanese-German section thanks to Julian.
-I suggest using the German version of JMDict.
 Another place to look for dictionaries is shoui's collection.

-Now that we have added dictionaries, we are going to change a few settings to make things smoother for us.
-As I have said before, I suggest you take some time to read the startup usage guide and see how Yomichan works for yourself.
-After this, you can disable it showing up every time you open your browser by ticking off Show usage guide on startup in the Yomichan settings menu (press on the cog wheel) under General.
-The following settings are there if you would rather make your own setup instead of importing mine.
+As I have said before, I suggest you take some time to read the startup usage guide and see how Yomitan works for yourself.
+After this, you can disable it showing up every time you open your browser by ticking off Show usage guide on startup

 Scanning

-Not much to do here, you can change the default modifier key from Shift to something else if you'd rather.
-You can also choose No key, which automatically looks up any Japanese it comes across for you without having you press any button.
+, which automatically looks up any Japanese it comes across for you without having you press any button.
 It can make looking up a specific word in a sea of Japanese words a bit tedious, but it also doesn't require you to press Shift all the time.
-You're free to choose whichever option you prefer, I use No key.
+You're free to choose whichever option you prefer.
+I use both Shift

 Audio